rabbitmq/rabbitmq-website/site/prometheus.md

 ![Grafana Import Dashboard](/img/grafana-import-dashboard.png)

-Repeat the process for all other Grafana dashboards that you would like to visualise your RabbitMQ deployments with.
+Repeat the process for all other Grafana dashboards that would like to use with your RabbitMQ deployment.

-**Well done: your RabbitMQ is now integrated with Prometheus & Grafana!**
+Congratulations!
+Your RabbitMQ is now monitored with Prometheus & Grafana!

 ## <a id="3rd-party-plugin" class="anchor" href="#3rd-party-plugin">Using Prometheus with RabbitMQ 3.7</a>